 Preparing the Template

 Mark the head of your template.
 Score a line with your awl one mm from the edge of your template.
 Using a pencil, mark an odd number of sewing stations along this edge.
-For today’s book we’ll use five stations.
+For our demo we’ll use five stations.
 (It is possible sew a book with an even number of stations, but the sewing will be slightly different.)
 Your head and tail stations should be approximately half an inch from the edge.
 Evenly space the other three.
 Where your pencil lines and your awl score line intersect, punch holes with your awl.

 Making the Wrapper